Dental Crown Types, Materials, and Costs

 • Alter your flossing techniques.
 Slide floss through and out the side, rather than lifting the floss between the teeth, which can dislodge the temporary dental crown

-What Materials Are Dental Crowns Made From?
+What Materials Are Crowns Made From?

 If your dentist uses a conventional dental laboratory to make your crown, they’ll fit your tooth with a temporary crown while the final one is being made.